 Emergency Guidelines for the Campus Community

-Eight cases of serogroup B meningococcal disease have been associated with Princeton University.
-The US Centers for Disease Control and Prevention (CDC) and the New Jersey Department of Health have advised not to cancel or curtail events or activities on campus.
+Nine cases of serogroup B meningococcal disease have been associated with Princeton University.
+The US Centers for Disease Control and Prevention (CDC) and the New Jersey Department of Health are not recommending cancelling or curtailing events or activities on campus.

 This website provides information resources for meningitis.
 This list of questions and answers and resources on this page will be updated regularly.